 A tightly-knit community [2016 - 2018]

 The explosive popularity of bronies was viewed by many as a fad; a silly meme which couldn't possibly persist.
 Even most bronies were surprised as the show continued to announce new seasons, spin-offs, and other official media.
-Comparisons could be made to other long-lasting communities such as Trekkies or Furries, but the brony community is truly unique because of its unbelievably passionate following and incredible amount of fan-made media; all for a single cartoon originally made for little girls.
+Comparisons could be made to other long-lasting communities such as Trekkies or Furries, but the brony community is truly unique because of its unbelievably passionate following and incredible amount of fan-made media all for a single cartoon.
+The colorful cast of ponies, both main characters and background ponies alike, were just that compelling.

 Anything and everything can be ponified.
-That combined with My Little Pony: Friendship is Magic quickly becoming one of the longest-running modern cartoons gave the community immense staying power.
+The simple, unified design of ponies made it easy to ponify brands and figures.
+Anyone could have a pony OC.
+Any piece of media can crossover and be combined with the world of Friendship is magic.
+That, combined with My Little Pony: Friendship is Magic quickly becoming one of the longest-running modern cartoons gave the community immense staying power.
 Even as the meme-status wore off, the news stopped reporting, and casual fans moved onto other things, dedicated bronies continued to produce creative works and discuss all things pony on a daily basis.

-Hiatuses between seasons of the show were both despised for being arduous and celebrated as a time for the fandom's creativity to shine, however, the looming threat of an "eternal hiatus" made fans uneasy.
-The show had to end eventually...
+Hiatuses between seasons of the show were both despised for being arduous and celebrated as a time for the fandom's creativity to shine, however, the looming threat of an "eternal hiatus" always made fans uneasy.
+This show had to end eventually...

-The brony phenomenon may not be an internet-wide meme anymore, and the mainline show may have concluded, but that hasn't stopped bronies from passionately enjoying the show.
-It also hasn't it stopped Hasbro from announcing future spin-offs and new generations of My Little Pony.
+The brony phenomenon may not be an internet-wide meme anymore, and the mainline show may have concluded, but that hasn't stopped bronies from passionately enjoying the show all the same.
+It also hasn't it stopped Hasbro from introducing spin-offs and new generations of My Little Pony...

-The future of bronydom is an exciting one.
-New fans are frequently joining and discovering the huge catalog of fanmade media, conventions are slowly returning after the pandemic, and Hasbro is working with Netflix to roll out an all-new generation of My Little Pony.
+The future of bronydom remains an exciting one; new fans are frequently joining and discovering the huge catalog of fanmade media, new and old pony conventions thrive across the globe, and Hasbro always has some form of new official pony content on the horizon.

 What's the show about anyway?

 My Little Pony: Friendship is Magic is centered around six main characters known to the fans as the "Mane Six."
-Together they overcome challenges through the sheer power of magic or through more conventional means.
+Together they overcome challenges through the sheer power of colorful magic, or through more conventional and relatable means.
 When they are not fighting monsters or going on epic adventures they live out their lives in a peaceful and quaint town called Ponyville.
-They have jobs, homes, friends, and hobbies.
+Like any good character, they all have jobs, homes, friends, and hobbies.
 This balance of adventure and a friendly small-town feeling gives the show a whole lot of heart as well as action and adventure.

 Stories told by Friendship is Magic can vary between season-long arcs, single episodes inspired by popular fiction, and original stories.
 Whether the world is being taken over by an evil villain or we're treated to a retelling of Romeo and Juliet, ponies deliver a uniquely charming take on just about any concept.

-In addition to the main show there are also countless official spin-offs such as Equestria Girls, Pony Life, and various YouTube shorts.
-Not to mention the previous generations of My Little Pony dating back to the 80s.
+In addition to the main show there are also countless official spin-offs, not to mention the previous generations of My Little Pony dating back to the 80s.
 Bronies tend to be centered around Friendship is Magic, but there's a lot of other pony content out there too!

 What do Bronies do?